-Instant Holidays offer cheap Belfast Holidays, book online or call a Belfast holiday expert to book your cheap holidays in the Belfast
+Instant Holidays offer cheap Belfast Hotels, book online or call a Belfast holiday expert to book your cheap hotel in Belfast

 The main tourist season in Belfast runs from May until September, but Belfast is a popular city break any time of the year.
 The weather is mainly warm with the occasional shower, while winters are wet and cool.
 Summer temperatures fair on average at 24 C, while average winter temperatures are around 3 C.